 KEITH ELLENBOGEN is an acclaimed underwater photographer with a focus on environmental conservation.
 Through Keith’s photography, he seeks to evoke a sense of discovery and create intimate, personal connections to inspire positive social change and a global understanding of the world around us.

-Keith is the recipient of several photography awards such as the 2015 Communication Arts Photography Annual; 2015 PX3 Photography Award; 2015 Audubon Photography Award; Nature’s Best Magazine: 2013 Oceans Photography Competition.
+Keith is the recipient of several photography awards such as: 2018-20 Hollings Ocean Awareness Award; 2015 Communication Arts Photography Annual; 2015 PX3 Photography Award; 2015 Audubon Photography Award; Nature’s Best Magazine: 2013 Oceans Photography Competition.
 Keith was commissioned on three books for young readers published by Houghton Mifflin Harcourt that have received several awards and positive reviews.
 His images have appeared within publications such as The New York Times, The Boston Globe, PDN Magazine, National Geographic NewsWatch.